Sender Policy Framework (SPF) is a service deployed to avoid being identified as a spam sender

 policyd-spf: prepend Received-SPF: Pass

-The output appers when using Postfix Policy-SPF with Perl.
+The output appers when using the Perl module.

 postfix/policy-spf: Policy action=PREPEND Received-SPF: pass